-Though the Drum Mountain deposit is correctly divided into two areas, the South containing manganese predominantly in the form of carbonates, the North with manganese in oxide forms, the latter is simply the oxidation product of the former, and as in the case of the oxidation of any type of ore it is to be expected that there will be a considerable portion of transitional material.
-Should any metallurgical plant not be able to handle either type and the transitional material as well, inevitably some tonnage must be aliminated.
-For it is not likely that in partially oxidized material selective mining and sorting either underground or at the mill can affect a clean separation.
-At present very little of the carbonate material can be inspected since it is developed in drill holes the cores of which have been completely used for assay purposes by the Bureau of Mines.
-But the Bureau of Mines' logs indicate a fairly close association of carbonate and oxide material even in these holes in the predominantly carbonate area.
+Though the Drum Mountain deposit is correctly divided into two areas, the South containing manganese predominantly in the form of carbonates, the North with mangenese in oxide forms, the latter is simply the oxidation product of the former, and as in the case of the oridation of any type of ore it is to be expected that there will be a considerable portion of transitional material.
+Should any metallurgical plant not be able to handle either type and the transitional material as well, inevitably some tonnage must be eliminated.
+For it is not likely that in partially oxidized material selective mining and sorting either underground or at the mill can effect a clean separation.
+At present very little of the carbonate material can be inspected since it is developed in drill holes the cores of which have been completely used for assay purposed by the Bureau of Mines.
+But the Bureau of Mines! logs indicate a fairly close association of carbonate and oxide material even in these and the last of the day of the contract holes in the predominantly carbonate area.